matb33/meteor-gift-ideas/README.md

-And of course simpler solutions exist (email, paper) but the logistics of sending these lists in a coordinated fashion gets tricky for the average parent, not to mention far trickier for the parents on the other end trying to communicate back their intentions.
+And of course simpler solutions exist (email, paper) but the logistics of sending these lists in a coordinated fashion gets tricky for the average parent, not to mention far trickier for the parents on the other end trying to communicate back their intentions to other involved parents.

 ## Security

-There is no security -- anyone can can add/modify/delete any list.
+There is no security -- anyone can add/modify/delete any list.
 An important design goal of this application is to reduce friction for users to near zero.

 Authentication (logins etc) add a huge barrier to entry, so it was intentionally